-- Are there barriers to starting a rural community paramedic program?
+- Are there barriers to starting a rural community paramedicine program?

-- Are there examples and models of rural community paramedic programs?
+- Where can I find examples and models of rural community paramedicine programs?

 - What considerations are there related to licensure and regulation when starting a community paramedicine program?

-What is community paramedicine and how can this type of program benefit rural communities?
+What is community paramedicine?
+How can a community paramedicine program benefit rural communities?

 - Providing education and health promotion programs

-Paramedics and EMTs in rural communities are trusted and respected for their medical expertise, and are often consulted for healthcare advice by their friends and neighbors.
-The skills they develop in their role as first responders can be equally useful to them as providers of primary care.
-For example, the technique used to administer an injection in an emergency situation is also used for routine inoculations.
+Paramedics and EMTs in rural communities are trusted and respected for their medical expertise, the emergency care they provide, and are generally welcome in patients' homes.
+These professionals are often consulted for healthcare advice by their friends and neighbors.
+Their skill set can be equally useful to them in addressing unmet needs for primary care services in the community.
+For example, the technique used to administer an injection in an emergency situation is the same used for routine inoculations.

 The community paramedicine model can benefit rural EMS agencies by:

-- Reducing requests for non-urgent services that are not reimbursed
+- Reducing 9-1-1 requests for non-urgent, non-transport services that are not reimbursable

 - Increasing revenue by billing patients or third party payers for services provided, when appropriate